meithan/AoC21/README.md

 Strategy 1: brute force

 This is a simple [substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher) with a 7-letter alphabet (the letters corresponding to the seven segments, 'abcdefg'), so there are 7! = 5040 possible keys.
-Hence, it's feasible to brute force the problem by trying all keys.
+Hence, it's feasible to brute force the problem by trying them all.
 For each entry, for a given key we go over each of the 10 signal patterns and see if it deciphers to one of the digits.
 If the key works for all patterns, we've found the key.
 We then decipher the output values and solve the problem.
 This breaks the key in a couple of seconds and is easy to write using [itertools.permutations](https://docs.python.org/3/library/itertools.html#itertools.permutations) to iterate over all permutations of 'abcdefg'.

 Strategy 2: breaking the cipher by successive elimination

-The second, more clever strategy is to work out the key by elimination by analizing the 10 signal patterns according to their length.
-We create a mapping of the letters 'abcdefg' to Python [sets](https://docs.python.org/3/library/stdtypes.html#set) containing all possibilites, initially all letters.
-Then we narrow down the options by successively applying the following rules:
+The second, more clever strategy is to work out the key by elimination by analizing the 10 signal patterns and applying restrictions derived from the letters contained in each digit.
+We create a mapping of the cipher letters 'abcdefg' to Python [sets](https://docs.python.org/3/library/stdtypes.html#set) containing all remaining possibilites, initially all letters.
+Then we narrow down the options by applying the following rules to each of the 10 encoded signal patterns:

 * The 2-letter word is number 1, so each of its letters must be one of 'cf'
 * The 3-letter word is number 7, so each of its letters must be one of 'acf'